EN-IH-WDPT-JUN21/Lab-4.08-first-part/README.md

 # Lab-4.08-first-part

-  > Work with a partner to complete the activity below.
-Use Google heavily and be sure to ask for help if you get stuck.
+  > Use Google heavily and be sure to ask for help if you get stuck.
 Remember you should always try to solve the problem yourself first using Google.
-If you are stuck for more than 10 minutes, ask your partner.
-If together you can't solve the problem in another 10 minutes, ask instructional staff for help.
+If you are stuck for longer time, ask instructional staff for help.

   For this activity, you will be building a content management system for a blog with multiple authors